BananaHemic/personal-site/README.md

 http://brendan.lockh.art

-Deployed via AWS S3 on brendanmlockhart@gmail account TODO https
+Deployed via AWS S3 on brendan gmail account
+TODO https

 To update, you have to go into AWS, S3, and manually upload a new file